Get Your Family Dispute Case Packet — Private, Fast, Affordable

 | You need | $5,000 retainer + $350/hr | — | 5 minutes |

-Or Starter — $199 | Compare plans
+Or Compare plans | Compare plans

-BMA is a legal tech platform providing self-represented parties with the document preparation and local court data needed to manage California arbitrations independently.
+BMA is a legal tech platform providing self-represented parties with the document preparation and local court data needed to manage arbitrations independently — no law firm required.

 This content is for informational purposes only and does not constitute legal advice.
-Consult a licensed California attorney for guidance specific to your situation.
+Consult a licensed attorney for guidance specific to your situation.

 Introduction to Family Dispute Arbitration

-Family dispute arbitration is a form of alternative dispute resolution (ADR) where an impartial third party, known as an arbitrator, assists family members in resolving conflicts related to divorce, child custody, visitation rights, spousal support, and other domestic issues.
+family dispute arbitration is a form of alternative dispute resolution (ADR) where an impartial third party, known as an arbitrator, assists family members in resolving conflicts related to divorce, child custody, visitation rights, spousal support, and other domestic issues.
 Unlike court hearings, arbitration offers a more flexible, private, and often faster process for resolving disputes.

 This method has gained prominence due to its ability to foster amicable outcomes and provide confidentiality, which is particularly critical in sensitive family matters.
 Families in San Diego are increasingly turning to arbitration to avoid the emotional and financial toll associated with traditional courtroom battles.